Handling Conflicts At Work

 Examples of Compassionate Behaviour:

-- Practice these with an awareness that you won’t always get it right.
-Refer back to number one.
+- Practice these with an awareness that you won’t always get it right support team of psychologists and see conflict as an opportunity to become a better version of yourself.